A two stage approach for order and rack allocation with order backlog in a mobile rack environment: Computational results

 \subsection{Order and rack allocation: no rack reduction}

-Tables~\ref{O50_nored}-\ref{O500_nored} show the results for $O=50,100,150,200,500$ when we apply our varying strategies for order and rack allocation with no rack reduction.
+Table~\ref{nored} shows the results for $O=50,100,150,200,500$ when we apply our varying strategies for order and rack allocation with no rack reduction.
 We also give here results for directly applying the approach given in our previous work~\cite{valle2021} to the same set of test problems.

 In the computational results tables shown below {\it\textbf{T(s)}} denotes the total computation time in seconds and {\it\textbf{UB}} is the best solution (upper bound) obtained at the end of the search, either when the instance was solved to proven optimality or when the time limit was reached. {\it\textbf{GAP}} is defined as $100 (\text{UB} - \text{LB})/\text{UB}$ where LB is the best lower bound obtained at the end of the search, either when the instance was solved to proven optimality or when the time limit was reached.
 If the time limit is reached then this is indicated by {\it\textbf{TL}} in the tables below.